-On that score, Pharisees need to listen to Ann Lamott who said: “The difference between you and God is that God doesn’t think He’s you.”
+On that score, Pharisees need to listen to Anne Lamott who said: “The difference between you and God is that God doesn’t think He’s you.”

 8) Pharisees cannot tolerate correction, even when it’s given in a spirit of Christ.

 A Pharisee hasn’t caught on to the fact that no human sees every angle of everything.

-While Pharisees are quick to join the bandwagon of brother/sister bashing, crafting special attacks against those who don’t line up with their unique interpretations of Scripture, they break out in boils whenever someone points out their own flaws.
+Pharisees are quick to join the bandwagon of brother/sister bashing, crafting special attacks against those who don’t line up with their unique interpretations of Scripture.
+And they break out in boils whenever someone points out their own flaws.

 As Len Sweet and I argued in Jesus: A Theography, the things that make Jesus angry aren’t what most evangelicals get angry about.

 I suspect that as you were reading this article, your brain was populating different people who fit my description of a Pharisee.